Nico-Curti/PhDthesis/docs/md/Chapter2/ObjectDetection/Results.md

 The proposed `Byron` library was developed following the backbone and the innovative ideas into the `darknet` project.
 The main difference between them is the programming language chosen: `Byron` is written in pure `C++`, a "higher" level programming language.
-Generally we can not obtain better computational performances using \textsf{C++} in relation to an Ansi C implementation.
+Generally we can not obtain better computational performances using `C++` in relation to an Ansi C implementation.
 However, the `C++` language is more popular than `Ansi C` and more easy to write and modify.
 The second main difference of `Byron` is related to the target computational environment: it is designed and optimized to reach the better performances on a single or multiple CPUs architecture.
 In this way we can enlarge also the use of our code.